 How competitive should we expect the application process to be?

-What kind of experiential components and opportunities will Sophomores have to learn more about the program before joining?
+What kind of experiential components and opportunities will sophomores have to learn more about the program before joining?

-How many applications will be accepted?
+How many applicants will be accepted?

 Are there any specific PC requirements we would need for this program?